 In The Green Team: Boy Millionaires, the only prerequisite for joining the Green Team is one million dollars.
 The boys paid fortunes to anyone who could offer them a worthy adventure.
 In their first and only (at the time) published story, they funded the "Great American Pleasure Machine", a sort of roller coaster ride that brings so much pleasure, it drives the villain of the piece insane.
 As a text page in 1st Issue Special #2 (May 1975) explained, their jumpsuit uniforms had many pockets for money, with special locks, and they carried ticker-tape wristwatches, a chain of keys that would unlock any of their many labs and money vaults in far-flung lands, and a quarter-million dollars each that any of them could whip out at any time in the name of adventure.

 In Superman, Lex Luthor, since The Eighties.
 At the time, writers finally decided to literally Cut Lex Luthor a Check and made him incredibly rich through making money off his genius.
 He can also budget in plans to defeat Superman.
-In a comic, Lois Lane calculated that Luthor earned so much money that if he was walking and see a one hundred dollar bill, he will not pick it up.
-It would be not worth the one second of his time.
+Lois Lane calculates Luthor's income and determines that he won't stop to pick up a $100 bill from the ground, because it's not worth one second of his time.

-The Most Excellent Superbat (no name given) from Super Young Team states that his power is being rich enough to do anything, backed up in story by having his own private island made for him (complete with secret base), inventing an automatic mental Twitter, and in his definite Crowning Moment Of Awesome, buying Japan — yes, the entire country — to rebuild it, again with his own money.
+The Most Excellent Superbat (no name given) from Super Young Team states that his power is being rich enough to do anything.
+This is backed up in story by having his own private island made for him (complete with secret base), inventing an automatic mental Twitter, and in his Crowning Moment of Awesome, buying Japan — yes, the entire country — to rebuild it.
 Do anything indeed.

-In The Incredible Hercules, the title character is shown being able to purchase entire bars with gold he had in his pocket, and his diverse portfolio required two superheroes a full week to even gather, let alone settle, in the wake of his (temporary) demise.
-One example alone that would qualify for this list was that he was one of the initial investors to Stark Enterprises, whose founder is listed below.
-When the size of the investment was calculated, a second line of zeroes was required — assuming a standard 1.25 inch margin on each side of the page and a 12-point font, the bare minimum amount of this investment alone would come out to be 10 novemdecillion (10^61) dollars.
-Though after the fourth novemdecillion dollars, who's really counting?
+In The Incredible Hercules, the title character is able to purchase entire bars with gold he has in his pocket, and his diverse portfolio requires two superheroes a full week to even gather, let alone settle, in the wake of his (temporary) demise.
+One example alone that qualifies for this list: he was one of the initial investors in Stark Enterprises, whose founder is listed below.
+When the size of the investment was calculated, a second line of zeroes was required.
+Assuming 1.25 inch margins on each side of the page and a 12-point font, this investment would come to at least 10 novemdecillion (10^61) dollars.
+(Though after the fourth novemdecillion dollars, who's really counting?)

 The Avengers can be quite the Destructive Saviours.
 When buildings get knocked over, streets get blown up, and cars get pitched at Killer Robots, who gets the bill?
 And never misses that money?
 That alone would make Tony one of the more impressive examples.